Days

 If you’re already hiring a professional moving company to pack and transport your furniture and possessions, they’ll also take care of your mattress.
 Once again, make sure you pack your mattress properly for protection.
 The last thing you want is to get bed bugs from a moving truck.

-This is a good option if you’re moving long distance and have a few large furniture pieces you need to ship but not enough to pay for an entire moving truck.
+This is a good option if you’re moving long distance or out of state and have a few large furniture pieces you need to ship but not enough to pay for an entire moving truck.
 A freight shipping service will come to your house, pick up your packed mattress or other furniture, and drive it to your new location.

-If you take this route, we suggest requesting quotes from multiple companies to find the best price.
+If you take this route to transport a mattress, we suggest requesting quotes from multiple companies to find the best price.
 A few options include TSI Shipping, UShip, and Freight Center.

+Can you ship a mattress like any other package?
 Depending on its size and weight, you may be able to pack your mattress and ship it yourself using a courier like UPS or FedEx.
 We recommend calling your local office and asking about mattress shipping specifically, as services vary by location.
+It’s not the best way to ship a mattress, but may be possible for smaller sizes.

 Mattress shipping costs vary by mattress size, weight, distance, transportation method, and delivery time.
 As an estimate, you can expect to pay at least $900 to freight ship a queen-size mattress.
 This excludes the price of packing supplies, insurance, and shipping your bed frame or foundation.
 Below, we dive deeper into mattress shipping costs based on the shipping method or provider.